morganthomas/winning-arguments/winning-arguments.md

 ((x is Greek) or **(**(x is Latin) or (x is Hebrew)**)**)

 Both of these statements mean the same thing and are true under exactly the same circumstances: namely, when at least one of the three clauses is true.
 Later we will be able to prove formally that these two statements are true under exactly the same circumstances.
+We omit the bolded parentheses and are deliberately ambiguous about which of these two statements we mean, purely as a matter of convenience, in what is an example of an **abuse of notation**.

 The other example of us taking liberty with parentheses in this translation is of the same kind, but with "and" instead of "or."
 The statement as a whole has the form: